 2.1 The following analytical procedures are used to confirm the presence of GHB and its related analogs in samples.
-This method was based on a procedure found in "Microgram, Vol XXXV, No.1 January 2002".

 - 3.1 A GC/MS and appropriate analytical software.
 Reference AM# 3. - 3.2 FTIR and appropriate analytical software.
-Reference AM# 2. - 3.3 pH paper - 3.4 ACS grade chloroform, ethyl acetate, methanol, and ethanol. - 3.5 H2SO4, BSTFA (with 1% TMCS) a TMS derivatizing reagent. \Note\ the BSTFA is available premixed from Cerilliant Corporation. - 3.6 Distilled or deionized water. - 3.7 Bromocresol green, methyl orange, dextrose, aniline hydrochloride, sodium hydroxide. \Note\, aniline is acutely toxic handle with care.
+Reference AM# 2. - 3.3 pH paper - 3.4 ACS grade, or better, chloroform, ethyl acetate, methanol, and ethanol. - 3.5 H2SO4, BSTFA (with 1% TMCS) a TMS derivatizing reagent.
+Note the BSTFA is available premixed from Cerilliant Corporation. - 3.6 Distilled or deionized water. - 3.7 Bromocresol green, methyl orange, dextrose, aniline hydrochloride, sodium hydroxide.
+Note, aniline is acutely toxic handle with care.